4 Sources

 Copy Link

-The Albanese government has introduced a national interest framework for data centres and Artificial Intelligence (AI) projects, marking a significant shift in how Australia manages critical infrastructure development.
-Industry Minister Tim Ayres and Assistant Technology Minister Andrew Charlton unveiled the framework on Monday, establishing five core expectations centered on national security, resilience, and maintaining social licence
+.
+Industry Minister Tim Ayres and Assistant Technology Minister Andrew Charlton unveiled the national interest framework on Monday, setting five core expectations around national security, resilience, and maintaining social license3

 .